"FIFA 20" Guide: Be a Virtual Pro

 - Do not expect the ball all the time!
 In real life, players have to make runs to open up channels for teammates.
 They have to graft off the ball to create opportunities for themselves.
 It is the same in FIFA.
 If you constantly get the ball to feet, you are not using your abilities wisely.
 Search for the gaps in the defense or drop deeper to pick up the ball in space.
 Space is your friend!

-As in real life, a bad dressing room chemistry can be disastrous for a team (Manchester City last season—Tevez and Balotelli fiasco).
+As in real life, bad dressing room chemistry can be disastrous for a team.
 This is also true for FIFA Pro Clubs.
 Do not blame your teammates for losses or missed chances.
 This will only serve to make them dislike you or feel worse about themselves.
 Instead, offer constructive criticism, or just say "unlucky."

 Communication Is Key

 The difference between a good club and a bad club, more often than not, hinges on communication.
 It is no good saying to your friends or club members, "Oh you should have played that pass earlier."
 This is not constructive and only serves to make you sound like an idiot.
 Instead, tell your teammates when you want the pass, and where.